USEPA/e-manifest/docs/src/Services/Site/site-exists.md

 # Site Exists Service

-The service returns provided EPA Site ID and result == true if the site with provided EPA Site Id is registered in the e-Manifest system.
-The service returns provided EPA Site ID and return == false if site with provided EPA Site ID is not registered in the e-Manifest system or provided EPA Site ID is invalid.
+This service checks for the existence of the provided EPA Site ID and, if `"result": true`, if the site has a registered user in the e-Manifest system.
+The service returns the provided EPA Site ID and `"return": false` if the provided EPA Site ID does not have a registered user in the e-Manifest system or provided EPA Site ID is invalid.
 It is recommended to invoke the service before invoking search manifest services.

 ## Parameters